reza-rahim/test/README.md

 cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
 ```

-3. Now ssh to public ip address to make sure we have passwordless access.
+3. Now ssh to public ip address of the machine to make sure we have passwordless access.